Can A Resistance Band Break And Snap Back?

 Use Gloves Anytime That You Use Your Bands

-When using the loop bands or pull up assist bands you may want to try wearing a pair of gloves to grip the bands.
+When using the loop bands or pull-up assist bands, you may want to try wearing gloves to grip them.

-The bands can be hard on your hands and cause you to release the band too quickly.
-This can cause the band to snap back.
+The bands can be hard on your hands, and if you release them too quickly, they can snap back.

 Tie Your Band Properly

-If you are using a flat theraband make sure that you take a few minutes to learn the proper way to tie the band off.
+If you are using a flat theraband, make sure that you take a few minutes to learn how to tie the band off.

-If you just tie the band off it will come lose and snap back.
+If you just tie the band off, it will come loose and snap back.
 If you tie it in a knot, you may never get it off of the object that you tied it around.

 So, it is very important to tie the band off correctly.